South Padre Island Fishing Charters

 As for the ‘serious business’ part.
 Well, if you have a look at the island’s map, there are two main things to see.
 One, the island is overlooking the bay waters.
 Which means that anglers can go fishing for Redfish and Speckled Trout, but also Black Drum and Sheepshead.
 Wade fishing is popular and rewarding near Holly Beach and Laguna Heights.
 If you’re a first-time wade fisherman, you will want to have an experienced guide by your side to help you fish around holes, soft bottoms, and drop-offs.
 Grass flats around the lower Laguna Madre are great for getting Reds and Trout, while North and South Jetty are a Tarpon hot spot in the fall.

 If you turn your head to the other side while walking down the Padre Blvd, the Gulf of Mexico is all you will see.
-And its rich waters.
+And it's rich waters.
 When we say rich, we mean that almost any month will yield some prize.
-Whether it’s Red Snapper, Mahi Mahi, Amberjack, Grouper, Tuna, or Jack Crevalle, the Gulf waters have a lot to offer.
+South Padre Island fishing trips can put you on the bite, whether it’s Red Snapper, Mahi Mahi, Amberjack, Grouper, Tuna, or Jack Crevalle, the Gulf waters have a lot to offer.

 For the real enthusiasts